gebe678/Capstome_Projext/Readme.md

 ## Feb.
 18 2021

-1. I watched the "3Blue1Brown" video giving a general overview of neural nets using a number classification example.
+1. I watched the first "3Blue1Brown" video giving a general overview of neural nets using a number classification example.
 Among other concepts, the video covered hidden layers and weights.
 2. I also read through the first chapter of [Machine Learning for Beginners: An Introduction to Neural Networks](https://victorzhou.com/blog/intro-to-neural-networks/) by Victor Zhou which covered how to assign weights and basic training of a neural net model.

 **To-Do For Next Time:**

 1. I plan to read Chapter 1 of *Neural Networks: A Systematic Introduction* and write out any questions I have

 ## Feb.
 21 2021